c0d3x-software/react-away/docs/view/review/stylesheet.md

 ## Component className

-Reactful automatically adds the component name in CSS className of its inner elements, allowing a CSS-side styling for an specific component.
+React Away automatically adds the component name in CSS className of its inner elements, allowing a CSS-side styling for an specific component.

 <aside cols='5:4'>